Colorado State students come together to build a tiny house

 Do you want to be an advocate for health and well-being in your community?

 Family and Consumer Sciences prepares you to enhance the well-being of people and the communities they live in.
 Through the program’s interdisciplinary design, you’ll take a broad range of courses to provide you with the breadth of content and skills you’ll use in your future career.
-With combined coursework and field experience, you’ll gain skills in observation, program development and implementation, family systems and counseling, personal finance, nutrition, social policy, and more.
+With combined coursework and real-world experience, you’ll gain skills in observation, program development and implementation, family systems and counseling, personal finance, nutrition, social policy, and more.

 Degree type | Bachelor of Science | |||